Tracking Dashboard

 Your daily nutrition command centre.
 View meals, track macros and micronutrients, and monitor trends over time.
 Available on web, iOS, and Android.

-Two View Modes
+Three View Modes

 Daily Summary

 A detailed breakdown of a single day: what you ate, your macro and micronutrient totals vs targets, and a data quality indicator showing how much of your intake has been verified by reconciliation.
+Includes visual pie chart and grouped meal list.

 Graph View

 Trend charts showing your nutrition over 30 days, 90 days, or a custom date range.
 Each data point includes uncertainty bands that narrow over time as reconciliation improves accuracy — this is the "sandwich effect" where your true intake is squeezed into a tighter range.
+Points are color-coded by reconciliation status.

 Daily Summary